Outcome-based Performance Plans

 The Department reviews the baseline and year-end information to evaluate performance.
 Success is demonstrated when:

 DDS monitors the performance of regional centers to ensure they uphold the values of the Lanterman Act and meet obligations outlined in DDS contracts, state law, and regulations.
-The dashboard includes the categories uses to oversee regional center efforts and activities.
+The dashboard includes the categories used to oversee regional center efforts and activities.